 To enable SSL client inspection, the TPS device must be licensed for SSL inspection.
-Use the LSM to verify the SSL inspection license.

 '''

 ips{running-sslinsp} client-inspection [enable|disable]

 '''

 ips{running-sslinsp}client-proxy

 Create or select an SSL client proxy.

 The client proxy acts as an intermediary that performs SSL encryption and decryption between your client and the SSL server.
 The client proxy name must be unique and is limited to 128 characters, which can include uppercase and lowercase letters, digits, underscores, dashes, and spaces.